Stone head

 So whether you’re a stealth startup preparing to launch, or a protocol looking to scale, make sure you’re hiring for what the role actually demands today, not what it meant two years ago.

-Need help finding a marketer who actually moves the needle?
+Need help finding a Crypto Marketer?

-We’ve placed Heads of Marketing, CMOs and Growth Leads across DeFi, L1s, infra, and NFTs.
+We’ve placed Heads of Marketing, CMOs, and Growth Leads across DeFi, L1s, infra, and NFTs.

 Drop us a message and let’s find the voice of your brand.